owlbarn/tutorial/book/neural-network/README.md

 ## Recurrent Neural Network

-The figures in this sections come from [colah's blog](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 In all the previous examples, even the computer vision tasks, one pattern is obvious to see: given one input, the trained network generates another output.
 However, that's not how every real world task works; in many cases the input data is in a sequence, and the output is updated based on the previous data in the sequence.
 For example, if we need to generate English based on French, or label each frame in a video, only focusing on the current word/frame is not enough.